BSidesMUC/BSidesMunich2025/_workshops/004_security-engineering-for-large-language-models-architecture-risks-and-regulatory-readiness.md

 layout: workshop
 room: Hochschule München - R0.004
 speakers:
+- bio: I am a senior security consultant, founder and a director at the Munich based company secureIO GmbH.
+With a strong background in application security and building and managing application security programs, I am passionate about all things related to AppSec and DevSecOps.
+  handle: false
+  name: Michael Helwig
+  photo: img/speakers/VTB8G9.jpg
 - bio: "Benjamin began his career as a Cyber Security Consultant and has since developed into a specialist at the intersection of machine learning and security.
 His work focuses on the practical evaluation and implementation of the **OWASP Top 10**